 It’s all in the copy, isn’t it?
 Without sales copy that converts, you have nothing.
 You can have the best product in the world, but without copy that converts readers into buyers you are lost.
+What, then, makes great sales copy?
+How do the master copywriters manage to command $10,000 or more for writing one single sales page?

 What are the triggers that fix a visitor to your copy and lead them to the all important part–the “click to order” button?
 These are the questions we will address here.

+Let’s begin at your favorite restaurant.
+Me, well I’m a sucker for prime rib.
+When it’s cooked properly and plated up with garnishes and side dishes it’s a hard thing to resist.
 So let me ask you, if someone were to set a plate of prime rib on your table, crackling hot and steaming away before you, how long does it take for those salivary juices to start flowing as in one of Pavlov’s dogs?
 In my case it’s about 2-3 seconds.

+Now, if you’re a vegetarian this may not do it for you, but the sight, sound, and aroma of a properly cooked prime rib puts me a my good place!
 So in just three seconds I’m ready to dive in.
 I can’t wait to get started.
 And this is a good analogy to what makes a great sales page work for me.

 ITEM 1: The Headline Must Pull Me In Within 2-3 Seconds